Visual Acuity Prediction on Real-Life Patient Data Using a Machine Learning Based Multistage System: Test results, evaluation, and discussion

-For the following predictive statistics, a statistical analysis was conducted for the aforementioned diseases, whereby the progression of the VA was classified into therapy winners, stabilizers, and losers via the first and the last VA measurement of a patient (section~ \ref{section:descriptive_statistics}).
-The size of our data corpus and its harmonisation as described in sections~\ref{section:system_architecture} to \ref{section:data_fusion_and_cleaning} allows different kind of statistical surveys, e.g., separated according to disease, time periods, and comorbidities.
-The data originate from a maximum care medical hospital and thus indicate effects of real-world scenarios for the aforementioned ascertainments.
 Our statistical investigations consequently allow us to make statistical predictions under real-life conditions for questions such as ``If a patient has exudative AMD, what are the future prognoses for this patient?''.
-For the three aforementioned diseases, the outcomes are shown in Fig. \ref{figure:wsl_distribution}.
-We observed that in average especially for AMD a deterioration of the visual acuity might be expected.
-A more fine-grained analysis reveals effects over time.
-Here, the time window refers to the time difference (in years) between the first and the last VA measurement of individual patients.
-The data of the $\mathbf{N} = \text{885}$ eyes of AMD patients shown in Fig.~\ref{figure:wsl_distribution_a} are now divided into 4 substatistics with different time windows where the percentage of losers in an observation time window of under 1 year is about $25~\%$.
-With regard to longer observation time windows, the proportion of losers increases further till $>60~\%$ for time windows of >6 years and longer.
-Note that each of the four subpopulations consist of $\mathbf{N} = \text{150--250}$ eyes, and patients / eyes in the <1 year statistics do not occur in the other three substatistics (>1 year), and vice versa.
-Statistical significance tests are currently not the focus of this work.
-However, we believe that the data allow us to interpret the increase in the population of the therapy loser group as real effect.
-This means that more and more patients are experiencing deterioration of vision over longer periods of time.
-The representation of comorbidities is shown in Fig.~\ref{figure:wsl_distribution_d} as a proof of concept.
-Even here, if DME and epiretinal membrane (ERM) occur simultaneously, it becomes apparent that only about 12--25 patients are included in each substatistic and the direct comparison with the DME-only group would probably not yet stand up to statistical tests.
-More data will be needed in the future, e.g., by merging several ophthalmic hospitals into a common research data infrastructure.
+For the three aforementioned diseases, the outcomes are shown in Fig.~\ref{figure:wsl_distribution}.
+Especially for AMD, at average, a deterioration of the visual acuity over time is observable.
+A more fine-grained analysis reveals effects over time since we split the data of a disease into patients with short and longer progression.
+The time course refers to the time difference (in years) between the first and the last VA measurement of individual patients.
+The total data of $\mathbf{N} = \text{1050}$ eyes of AMD is now divided into 4 substatistics with different time windows, whereby, for example, the data in the first time bin of under 1 year is about $25~\%$.
+We found, with regard to longer disease time courses, the proportion of losers increases further till $\ge 60$~\% for time courses of >6 years and longer.
+Note that our WSL group definition using $\Delta\textit{VA}_\textit{logMAR}$ thresholds of $0.1$ is fixed for all time windows, which might be regarded as a somewhat harsh criterion for long time scales.
+We perform two-sample Student's t-tests to analyze the statistical significance of the deterioration of the visual acuity, shown in Table~\ref{tab:stat_test_results}.
+To avoid thresholding effects, we perform the tests directly at the raw delta logMAR values.
+We found a strong significant effect for the disease AMD ($p \leq 0.0001$), no significance for RVO ($p = 0.0607$), and a weak significant effect for DME ($p = 0.0016$).
+A full combination of all statistical tests can be found in Table~\ref{tab:stat_test_results_extensive}.
+In addition, we employed the Cohen's d measurement that shows the normalized strength of the effect, i.e., the amount of the increase in the therapy loser fraction (section~\ref{section:descriptive_statistics}).
+We observed a deterioration of the visual acuity in AMD with a large/medium effect (Table~\ref{tab:stat_test_results}), while the other diseases arouse smaller effects.
+This means that more and more patients are experiencing deterioration of vision over longer periods of time, especially for AMD.